h8d13/Windows-Sub-System/README.md

 If you got here congrats :)

+If you didn't you might have to set ``` Set-ExecutionPolicy RemoteSigned``` You also have to launch this as admin.
+Yes the good things behind a single toggle.

+I don't know how safe any of this is in practice but since this is a VM set-up with a pirated iso...
+Well you get the idea.

 Now if you want to learn about Powershell commands the easiest way is simply to run a CMD and enter ISE.
 This opens a graphical interface with every single command possible...